program-repair/RepairThemAll/README.md

 - data:
 -- benchmarks: contains additional information/files on benchmarks -- repair_tools: contains information on repair tools, e.g. the launcher class name
-- libs: contains dependencies
+- libs: contains the dependencies
 - repair_tools: contains a jar file per repair tool (e.g. npefix.jar) or per repair framework where several repair tools are implemented (e.g. astor.jar)
-- script: contains scripts that use everything mentioned above -- TODO
+- script: contains the actual scripts of RepairThemAll that use everything mentioned above to run repair tools on benchmarks of bugs
+-- Main files:
+-- config.py: contains the parameters of RepairThemAll (see [here](INSTALL.md))

--- get_patched_bugs.py the script that are used to generate the table for the paper
+-- repair.py: contains the script to run a repair tool on a benchmark -- print_bugs_available.py: contains the script to print the bugs available from a benchmark
 ```

 ## 5. Usage